-This extraordinary place that seems it has been covered with red color, because of its rocky landscape, offers breathtaking views of the shore with dark blue and green waters.
-With this unique, to the human eye, combination of natural elements, Red Beach can only be a must-visit and addition to your Instagram collection.
+This extraordinary place seems it has been covered with red color, because of its rocky landscape, which offers breathtaking views of the shore with dark blue and green waters.
+With this unique, to the human eye, a combination of natural elements, Red Beach can only be a must-visit and addition to your Instagram collection.

 This place has been built amphitheatrically with its houses overlooking the caldera.
 That is why it is called the “Balcony of the Aegean” with different songs written about it.
 Thankfully it is not as crowded as Oia, making it easier for you to get a great shot of yourself and the blue domes.
 Need a tip?
 Look for Anastasi Church and you will definitely capture the best photograph of your whole trip.